centrifuge/centrifuge-chain/docs/DEVELOPING.md

 ### Benchmarking pallets
 Pallets are to be benchmarked to find the correct weight for extrinsics.
 Follow substrate's benchmarking boiler-plate code and add pallet benchmark to the runtime.
-Then run the following script to generate a benchamarked `weights.rs` file for the pallet
+Then run the following script to generate a benchmarked `weights.rs` file for the pallet
 ```shell
 ./scripts/init.sh benchmark <your_pallet> <output generated weight file>(optional)
 ```